Exceptional Talent from an Exceptional Team

 Passions: spending time with my sisters, cooking (and eating!), working out and trying to play soccer again, volunteering, traveling, and decorating

-Kate started with STF as an intern in spring 2020, and is now an account coordinator in the Oklahoma City office.
+Kate started with STF as an intern in spring 2020, was hired immediately after graduation as an account coordinator, and now serves as an account executive.
 Throughout her time at STF, she has had hands-on project management experience in strategic communications, media relations, executive search, donor development, and inclusion and diversity counseling for a wide-range of industries including education, oil and gas, agriculture, and nonprofits.

 Prior to joining STF, she interned for Griffin Communications (News on 6), Bolt Public Relations and University of Oklahoma Media Relations.